Tooth Extraction in York and Hanover, PA

 • We serve patients from the following counties: York County

-• We serve patients from the following cities: York and Hanover
+• We serve patients from the following cities: York & Hanover, PA